Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Two-body mass operator and the cosmological acceleration in discrete basis

-where ${\bf r}={\bf r}_1-{\bf r}_2$, $W_0=4R^2I_{2P}$ and $I_{2P}$, is the Casimir operator of the second order in Poincare invariant theory.
+Let $I_{2P}$ be the Casimir operator of the second order in Poincare invariant theory.
 If $E$ is the two-body energy operator in Poincare invariant theory and ${\bf P}$ is the two-body Poincare momentum then $I_{2P}=E^2-{\bf P}^2$.
 This operator is sometimes called the mass operator squared although in general $I_{2P}$ is not positive definite (e.g. for tachyons).
 However, for macroscopic bodies it is positive definite, i.e. can be represented as $M_0^2$, the classical value of which is $M_0^2=m_1^2+m_2^2+2E_1E_2-2{\bf p}_1{\bf p}_2$.
-Let $M^2=W/4R^2$ be the mass squared in Poincare invariant theory with dS corrections.
-In the nonrelativistic approximation $M=m_1+m_2+H_{nr}$ where $H_{nr}$ is the nonrelativistic Hamiltonian in the c.m. frame.
-Then it follows from Eq. (\ref{W3}) that in first order in $1/R^2$
+As follows from Eq. (\ref{W2})